 Taking into account that the Shares are not listed on any stock exchange and there is no normal market available for the Shares, the Shares must be considered as illiquid.
-Therefore an objective price-fixing and setting is not available and there is a possibility that a Member who wants to redeem or sell all or some of his Shares may (temporarily) not be able to find a buyer for his Shares, or Oikocredit U.A. is not able to redeem the Shares.
+There is a possibility that a Member who wants to redeem or sell all or some of his Shares may (temporarily) not be able to find a buyer for his Shares, or Oikocredit U.A. is not able to redeem the Shares as a result of liquidity problems within Oikocredit.
 Accordingly, Members should consider their investment in Shares as "non current assets".